beetlejays/beetlejays/README.md

 # Hi there I am Jay 🤓

-Currently I am a Trainee at [Neue Fische](https://www.neuefische.de) on the road to becoming a web developer 💻
+Currently I am a Trainee at [Neue Fische](https://www.neuefische.de) on the road to becoming a web developer 💻 When I´m not coding, I enjoy:

+- Any kind of sports
+- Being outdoors
+- Reading about tech stuff and being a nerd
+- Enjoying the company of friends
+- Having the occasional BBQ :)

 ![Overall Stats](https://github-readme-stats.vercel.app/api?username=beetlejays&count_private=true&show_icons=true&hide=contribs)